A road trip from Philadelphia to Chicago takes you from the city of brotherly love to the windy city.

 Best road trip route from Philadelphia to Chicago

-The route for your road trip from Philadelphia to Chicago will see you travelling north-west, through the states of Pennsylvania, Ohio, Indiana and Illinois.
+The route for your road trip from Philadelphia to Chicago will see you traveling northwest, through the states of Pennsylvania, Ohio, Indiana and Illinois.

 It's a pretty simple drive that follows interstates for most of the way, and along the way you'll encounter Amish culture, the spectacular Great Lakes, and some of the region's vibrant cities and towns.